bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 for the data point :math:`\bf x`.
 Notice that this mapping function :math:`h_x(\cdot)` is *specific* to data point :math:`x` -- you'll have one of these functions for every data point.
-It's a bit confusing to write out in words so let's take a look at an example, which should clarify the idea.
+It's a bit confusing to write out in words so let's take a look at an example which should clarify the idea.

 .. admonition:: Example 3: Simplified Inputs